 - 2 x HP 24FW widescreen LCD monitors

 - Windows 10 Professional

-Running under Windows 10 Pro is Ham Radio Deluxe (HRD), and a couple of other radio related applications.
-HRD has grown in popularity, the original version was written by a radio amateur who distributed it for free.
-It is now a paid-for commercial product.
+Currently running under Windows 10 Pro is Ham Radio Deluxe (HRD), and a host of other radio related applications.
+HRD has grown in popularity, the original version was written by a radio amateur who distributed it for free, it’s now a paid-for commercial product.